The SafetyPro Podcast

 • Obtain Detailed and Accurate Information

 Cognitive interviews are designed to gather as much detailed and accurate information about the incident as possible.
 This information can help you understand what happened, how it happened, and how to prevent it from happening again.
-Cognitive interviews can help establish a consistent timeline and identify discrepancies in the various accounts in cases with multiple witnesses to an incident.
+Cognitive interviews can help establish a consistent timeline and identify discrepancies in the accounts in cases with multiple witnesses to an incident.

 • Prevention